AlbertL7/IOC-Extractor-GUI/README.md

 - Interactive Text Input: Users can paste or input text for analysis.
 - IOC Review: Extracted IOCs are displayed for review.
 - Text Highlighting: Highlights the relevant IOCs that have been matched in the input text area for easy review.
+- Regex match input text with find and replace capabilities.

 ### IOC Interaction
 - Defanging: Converts standard IOCs into a 'defanged' format, making them non-clickable and safe for sharing.